tsuru/tsuru/docs/docker.rst

 Adding repositories
 ===================

-Let's start adding the docker, mongo and tsuru repositories.
+Let's start adding the repositories for Docker, tsuru and MongoDB.

 .. highlight:: bash